M0nicah/blog-app/README.md

 ```
 ## Features and BDD

-- Users are able to create user profile and login to post their .
+- Users are able to create user profile and login to post their blogs.

 ## Technology Used